 This will add the user to the group as a Member.
 To alter any user's permission beyond this, click either the Member button or the Admin button to change the user's permission.

-Administrators of a group can edit the group details, manage group membership, and delete the group entirely.
-Group admins will have access to contact and demographic information for all group members regardless of the Profile Visibility Settings.
+Admins of a group can edit the group details, manage group membership, and delete the group entirely.
+Group Admins will have access to contact and demographic information for all group members regardless of the Profile Visibility Settings.
+Group Admins are NOT included in a group's Diversity Reporting.

 Important Note: Group Admin permissions ONLY affect the actual Group itself.
 Setting a Group on a Meeting, Action, Resources, etc., will NOT make the Group Administrator an Admin on an item.